shinosakarb/tebukuro/README_EN.md

 ## Contributing

 Please feel free to fork and join us!
-This project is also a place for improving members' skill and testing the latest technologies.
+This project is also a place for improving members' skills and testing the latest technologies.

 - [Policies](https://github.com/shinosakarb/tebukuro/wiki/Kick-off)
 - [Docker development environment](https://github.com/shinosakarb/tebukuro/wiki/Setup#setup-for-development)